 In late March 1942, Ben and the other prisoners were sent to Tarlac.
 It was there that they came under the control of the Japanese military governor Capt.
 Tsuneyoshi.
 He later became the commandant of Camp O’Donnell.
 The first night at Tarlac, Capt.
 Tsuneyoshi sent two NCOs into the jail to persuade the POWs to bow.
 Ben recalled being slugged and beaten.
 In response to this, the POWs met and decided that it would be best to bow if they hoped to survive.
 The next morning the POWs bowed to the Japanese.
 To them, they had achieved a small victory because the Japanese had to use force to make them bow.

 In June 1942, Ben was taken from Tarlac to Camp #1 at Cabanatuan which had just opened.
 It was there that Ben was reunited with the survivors of the Provisional Tank Group.
 Disease in the camp was rampant; Ben suffered like everyone else from dengue fever, scurvy, pellagra, beriberi, and dysentery.
 The thing that really shocked Ben about the camp was the “dog-eat-dog” mentality of the American soldiers and some of the officers.
 In the camp, there was a partial breakdown of authority.
-He found mistrust, selfishness, whining and complaining.
+He found mistrust, selfishness, whining, and complaining.

 It was at Cabanatuan that Ben also received a blanket.
 Up to this time, all Ben had were the clothes on his back, his cavalry boots, a rag for a towel, which he used to cover his face at night against the mosquitoes, and a burlap sack which he used for bedding.

 On November 1, 1942, the Japanese drew 1500 POW names of men who were being sent to Japan.
 When the names were drawn, the POWs had no idea what was happening.
 Many came to the conclusion on their own that they were being sent to Japan.
 At 3:00 A.M. on November 5, the POWs left the camp and marched to the Barrio of Cabanatuan.
-Before they left the camp, each man was given his breakfast, to take with, which was a small issue of rice and what the Japanese termed “a large piece of meat.”
+Before they left the camp, each man was given his breakfast, to take with him, which was a small issue of rice and what the Japanese termed “a large piece of meat.”
 The large piece of meat was two inches square and large next to a piece of meat they usually received at a meal.

-After they arrived at the barrio, a Japanese officer lectured the POWs before they boarded train cars.
-98 POWs were put into each car which allowed them to position themselves so they could move around.
-They remained on the train all day and arrived at Manila at 5:00 P.M.
+After they arrived at the barrio, a Japanese officer lectured the POWs before they boarded train cars around 9:00 AM.
+The exact number of POWs in each car appears to have been 98 men.
+The POWs in the crowded cars had enough room to position themselves so they could move around.
+The train left Cabanatuan remained on the train all day and arrived at Manila at 5:00 P.M.
 After they disembarked, they were marched to Pier 7 where they spent the night sleeping on a concrete floor in a building.

 The POWs boarded the Nagato Maru at 5:00 P.M. on November 6.
 The POWs were pushed into the forward hold which the Japanese believed could hold 600 men without a problem.
 In an attempt to get the POWs into the hold the Japanese beat them.
 When the Japanese realized that beating them was not working, they concluded that the hold could not hold 600 men.
 It was at that time they lowered the number of men in the hold to somewhere between 550 and 560.
 This meant that nine men had to share an area that was 4 feet, nine inches, by 6 feet, 2 inches.
 All the holds on the ship were packed with men in the same manner.